-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) global assessment in May 2019 showed unprecedented global declines in nature.
-The Nature Restoration Fund, like the Biodiversity Challenge Fund, aligns with the IPBES direct drivers or biodiversity loss:
+The relationship between the climate and nature crises has become increasingly clear since the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) global assessment in May 2019 showed unprecedented global declines in nature.
+The need for increased global action will be the subject of the delayed Biodiversity COP 15 in Kunming, China later this year.

-Climate change makes all factors more significant in impact and we are again seeking to support targeted nature-based solutions that help to tackle the climate emergency.
+Climate change makes all factors more significant in impact.
 All project proposals must demonstrate how the project will help to address climate change and/or its impacts.

 To view these key documents and other essential application resources - How to Apply.